lodash-archive/grunt-lodash/README.md

 npm install grunt-lodash --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once grunt-lodash has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-lodash');